Poyang Lake — History, Folklore, Devil Triangle, and Paradise of Birds

-On her way back to heaven, she saw that devil was trying to attack her beloved husband; so she threw one of her shoes toward the devil and buried him under the water, which then turned into a mountain next to the lake.
+On her way back to heaven, she saw that devil was trying to attack her beloved husband, so she threw one of her shoes toward the devil and buried him under the water, turning into a mountain next to the lake.

 Shoe-Shaped Island the Xieshan, Photo by Zhu Xingyong.